cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 Another example of Blue is Alcohol Anonymous's [Twelve Steps](https://en.wikipedia.org/wiki/Twelve-step_program).
 The alchoholic recognizes that they are helpless before their addiction and need to surrender to a higher power.
 Recognize that there is a vast love and strength that is waiting for them if they can just let go enough to let it in.
 Notice that this is not a comfortable path -- quite the opposite, but the strength to bear it comes from something greater than themselves.

 ## Orange

+At Orange we spiral up and back to the indivual (tick).
+The Truth can only be found within, and that Truth is rational.
+We are all indviduals pursuing happiness.
+We need the freedom to do that.
+Give me liberty or give me death!

+This is the stage where science comes online.
+A truly different way of looking at the world.
+Most people don't appear to have learned this disclipine.
+They pick and choose which facts are convenient to believe.
+Science is founded on rational thinking, but notice how much Blue faith is needed too.
+I don't have the mathematical chops to understand Quantum Dynamics, but I trust that it is true.
+I would bet my life on it.
+Science demands that we stand accountable to the reality of the world.
+We can never get to absolute Truth itself but we can continue to refine our theories, always trying to get closer.
+When Einstein predicted that gravity would bend light, scientists measured it and saw it was true.
+And several hundred years of adherence to Newton's laws were thrown out and replaced by Einstein's theory just like that.
+The ability to look at the facts, recognize the existing theory is wrong, and switch to a better one is incredibly powerful.
+It has changed the world.

+Economists assume we are all rational actors in the marketplace.
+Yes, we need to replace capitalism, but first recognize how well it sometimes works.
+It has brought us to the brink, but it also has brought us so much wealth and possibilities.
+Capitalism relies on the [The Wisdom of Crowds](https://en.wikipedia.org/wiki/The_Wisdom_of_Crowds).
+It harnesses the creative forces of many individual actors acting alone to capture their collective wisdom.
+We need better batteries?
+Let the competiton begin.
+We do need to estabish (Blue) rules to ensure a functioning marketplace, but then we can step back and let the market do its magic.
+Democracy works in the same way.
+We assume that many people voting their self interest is the best way to govern.
+Astonishingly it seems to sort of work.
+As Churchill said, "democracy is the worst form of government – except for all the others that have been tried"

 ## Green

+At Green we spiral up and back to the group (tock).
+We know that science is True, but we also know that a lot of our so called rationality is just a self serving illusion.
+Recognize how much culture dicates what we think is "True".
+We break out of the colonizing mindset and look to create a world where all are treated with respect and dignity.
+We would die for our brothers and sister.

+There are many less people at Green than you might think.
+At least the way I have defined it.
+Green is a reaction to Orange.
+Even though Green has many (needed!) criticisms of science it does not throw out science.
+It recognizes that there are many other voices that need to be heard from, but science still has a place at the table.
+And just because you vote a certain way does not make you Green.
+If you don't fully believe in science and you are group focused, you are most likely at Blue.
+For example the QAnon conspiracy snared many people in yoga and alternative health communities.
+These people presumably vote liberally, but they also do not fully have the full Orange level of critical reasoning yet.
+I would call that Blue.

 ## Yellow

+At Yellow we spiral up and back to the individual (tick).
+We find the Truth within, but this time it is different.
+At this level we start to find all the levels inside ourselves.
+We are back to pursuing happiness like we did at Orange, but this time we have Green to make that pursuit less selfish and destructive.

+At this stage we recognize that we all have to find our own Truth.
+Group work is immensely helpful with this growth work, but in the end you will need to find your Soul all on your own.

+Please note this is distinct from Spirit work.
+People can have profound spiritual experiences at any level.
+You can have someone who is very advanced spiritually who is still at Red.
+That happens all the time in fact.
+You can also have someone at Yellow who is not very advanced in Spirit work at all.
+Because they are at Yellow they will at least recognize something is there, but they have more to discover.
+That also is very common.

+Just because someone has done a lot of self exploration does not necessarily put them at Yellow.
+They need to have Green online first.
+Green opens up the possibility that pure reason is not the only source of Truth.
+Green grounds us in what is truly important.
+Standing on that solid ground lets us go deep inside.

 ## Turquoise

+At Turquoise we spiral up and back to the group (tock).
+We have found our own Truth at Yellow, and found strength and clarity in it.
+Now it is time to open up to the Truth of others.
+Time to recognize that we are meant to be as one.

+I believe I personally am a Yellow that is now longing for Turqoise.
+But Turqoise is by definition a group thing so I can not get their on my own.
+I need to find others.
+People who have done enough of their own work to find that they want to open to something even bigger.
+Maybe you?